Don’t feel like a weirdo for travelling alone. As these solo travel statistics reveal, taking a solo trip is no longer the preserve of the minority.

 Let’s debunk one myth from the get-go: the majority of people are interested in travelling solo.

 76% of those responding to the massive Klook survey indicated that they have taken a solo trip already or are considering it, regardless of age, gender or nationality.

 Let’s drill down a little further (this is where it gets interesting).

 Women are the driving force of the solo travel boom.

 In line with other industry reports, 85% of solo travellers registered with Overseas Adventure Travel are women.
-In China, more women than men have made a solo trip abroad over 10 times.
+In China, over ten times more women than men have made a solo trip abroad.

 But a solo female traveller is not just a solo female traveller.
 A third of solo female travellers also travel with their spouses, 24% travel with their families and 18% also travel with a group of friends.

 In past years, solo travel was propelled by millennials heading off on a gap year prior to starting higher education.
 However, as the average age of the solo traveller is 47, today’s solo travel market is far from dominated by younger age groups.

 Whilst millennials represent the largest proportion of those travelling alone, statistics reveal that mature solo travellers are closing the gap.

 58% per cent of millennials worldwide are willing to travel alone, compared to 47% per cent of older generations.
 Asian solo travellers are more likely to be younger: millennials (41%) and Generation Zers (38%).
 However, Western solo travellers tend to be older: Baby Boomers (39%) and Generation Xers (24%).